miosync-masa/Scale-resolved-competition/README.md

 ## Lean 4 Formal Verification

 The complete formal proof is located in the `/lean4/` directory.
+See the [v1.0.1 release](https://github.com/miosync-masa/Scale-resolved-competition/releases) for the latest archived version.

 ### Quick Start